2016-06-25 - INFECTION FROM BOLETO CAMPAIGN

 Shown above: Looking at the email headers (and body) from the 2016-06-25 example of this malspam.

-Shown above: Following the from the email and downloading the .js file.
+Shown above: Following the link from an email and downloading the .js file.

 Shown above: Traffic from the 2016-06-25 infection filtered in Wireshark.